owanturist/react-hook-window/README.md

 endSpace: number
 ```

 Space in pixels after the last rendered item.
 It represents either bottom space for vertical or right space for horizontal [layouts][list-layout].
-Take a look at an illustration in the ["Usage"][usage] section.
+Take a look at an illustration in the [“Usage"][usage] section.

 ### `UseWindowedListResult.indexes`